-Camera has been an important battleground for smartphone trying to leave a mark in the market, and both P30 Pro and Note 10+ has a set-up of quad camera, albeit with different specs.
-Huawei has leveraged on its collaboration with the legendary German camera brand Leica to produce 40+20+8MP cameras, as well as the TOF sensor to increase the depth-of field effect.
+The camera has been an important battleground for smartphone trying to leave a mark in the market, and both P30 Pro and Note 10+ has a set-up of quad-camera, albeit with different specs.
+Huawei has leveraged on its collaboration with the legendary German camera brand Leica to produce 40+20+8MP cameras, as well as the TOF sensor to increase the depth-of-field effect.
 Samsung has caught up to Huawei as well with the newly added TOF with Note 10+, although the 12+12+16MP setup is arguably much lower than we would expect from a flagship phone.

-It is slightly disappointing to see that Note 10+ has not been doing much innovative changes on its cameras, with the main sensor retaining the 12M as its predecessors.
-The new ToF sensor and night-mode camera features almost seem dated when compared to the 50X zoom and super low-light feature of P30 Pro.
+It is slightly disappointing to see that Note 10+ has not been doing many innovative changes on its cameras, with the main sensor retaining the 12M as its predecessors.
+The new ToF sensor and night-mode camera feature almost seem dated when compared to the 50X zoom and super low-light feature of P30 Pro.